How to Photograph Northern Lights with Your Phone (iPhone, Android) — 2026 Guide

 Phone cameras are more sensitive to light pollution than DSLR sensors because their smaller sensor area and fixed small aperture gather less light overall.
 Finding genuinely dark skies matters more for phone photography than for any other aurora imaging approach.
 AuroraMe gives you two tools that make this dramatically easier:

-• Light pollution map layer.
+- Light pollution map layer.
 Toggle this layer in the AuroraMe app map to see Bortle darkness ratings color-coded across the landscape.
 For phone aurora photography, aim for Bortle 4 or darker.
 Even Bortle 5 skies in suburbs suppress the faint purple and red colors that make aurora photographs memorable.
-Driving 20–40 minutes from a mid-sized city often drops you from Bortle 6 into Bortle 3 — a night-and-day difference in image quality.
+Driving 20–40 minutes out of a mid-sized city often takes you from Bortle 6 to Bortle 3, which changes the image completely.

-• Darkness and cloud overlay.
+- Darkness and cloud overlay.
 The cloud layer shows forecast cloud cover in real time so you can identify clear-sky windows and drive toward them.
-The darkness calculation tells you the exact start time of astronomical darkness at your location — you want to be set up and ready before that window opens, because the best aurora often appears within the first hour of full dark.
+The darkness calculation gives the exact start of astronomical darkness at your location.
+Be set up before that window opens, because the best aurora often comes in the first hour of full dark.

 For classic aurora destinations, AuroraMe's forecast helps you pick the best nights during your trip.
 At Tromso, cloud systems move through quickly and a clear window can open and close within hours.
 At Reykjavik, the darkness window in winter is long but the city's light pollution means driving even 15 minutes east makes a significant difference.
 In Fairbanks, exceptional darkness surrounds the city in every direction — use AuroraMe's cloud layer to pick the clearest arc to drive toward.